 It also works with ice makers, which you may or may not need depending on what features your existing refrigerator-freezer has.

 So it’s a little more expensive at these places than the Frigidaire FFFH20F2QW.
 They have a standard limited warranty, which guarantees service for one year from their factory certified technicians.

 They also have an extended service plan you can buy that covers repairs for up to five years from the date of purchase.
-There's no deductible, but you still have to pay for certain repairs and parts - the service agreement gives you a deep discount.
-They'll also cover up to $250 of spoiled food in the event of a failure.
+There’s no deductible, but you still have to pay for certain repairs and parts – the service agreement gives you a deep discount.

 Whirlpool’s freezer seems to be prone to early failures.
 Many reviews on Best Buy’s website and Lowe’s website say that the ones they bought died within months of purchase.

 In fact, one review on Best Buy’s site says that the store replaced their second Whirlpool with a Frigidaire.

 - Auto Defrost

 Kenmore has its own 20.2 cubic foot upright freezer as well.
 Like the Frigidaire FFFH20F2QW, it’s frost-free and claims to prevent freezer burn.
 It has the same number of shelves and door racks, but no trivet or basket on the bottom.

 In fact, this freezer is almost identical to Frigidaire’s 20.2 cubic foot freezer regarding its features and limitations.
 One of the problems with the Kenmore freezer is that it seals so tightly that you can move the whole freezer just trying to open it.
 Frigidaire’s freezer likewise seals tightly, but not so tightly that it’s tough to open.

 That can make it a better deal than Frigidaire’s freezer, but you’re not guaranteed to get that great discount.
 It comes with a one-year limited service warranty, which covers repairs and replacement free of charge so long you meet all its conditions.